pip-services/pip-services-docs/content/en/conceptual/persistences/json_persistence/_index.md

 {{< /tabsection >}}

 #### Creating the JSON persistence component
 There are two ways to ways to create a JSON persistence component.
-The first consists of declaring an instance of the JsonFilePersister class and passing the JSON file’s path to the constructor.
+The first consists of declaring an instance of the JsonFilePersister class and passing the JSON file's path to the constructor.
 Our code will be as follows:

 {{< tabsection >}}
    {{< include "./__code2_node.md" >}}